StimOMatic/StimOMatic/INSTALL.md

 - run `setpath_win`
 - run `OSortViewer`
-- modify `Router IP` so that the IP address matches the IP of the computer where `Router.ext` is running (see 1).
+- modify `Router IP` so that the IP address matches the IP of the computer where `Router.exe` is running (see 1).
 - press `Connect` button
 - select channel from `CSC Channels` pulldown list, and add it using the `+` sign.
 - select plugin from plugin list on right side of GUI, e.g., `Continuous LFP/Spikes plot (OpenGL)`.
 Press `Add Plugin` button.